01 of 05

 05 of 05

 What a Backstitch Looks Like

-Once you've sewn a distance, you will see that the threads overlap on one side of the fabric.
+Once you've sewn a distance, you will see that the threads overlap on the reverse side of the fabric.
 Take your time and sew small stitches for a secure seam.
-A seam such as a crotch seam in a pair of tight pants requires a strong reliable seam if you don't want to expose more than should be shown.
-Practice a backstitch with small stitches to feel confident when you bend over in a pair of mended pants.
+For example, a garment seam such as a crotch seam in a pair of tight pants requires a strong reliable seam.

 For other kinds of sewing projects, small stitches still work, but you can make them a little longer if you want to stitch faster.